SamimNaser/SamimNaser/README.md

 I’m <em><b>Sk Samim Naser</b></em>, a developer with a strong interest in building clean, efficient, and scalable applications.
-While I work across the stack, my primary interest lies in frontend development—crafting intuitive user interfaces, polished user experiences, and responsive designs that feel natural to use.
+While I work across the stack, my primary interest lies in frontend development—crafting intuitive user interfaces, polished user experiences, and minimal designs that feel natural to use.

 I enjoy working with modern frontend technologies and frameworks, and I